Mulder and Scully (song): Chart performance

 Originally, Catatonia wished to release "Mulder and Scully" during mid-1997.
 However, due to complications, these plans were scrapped and the song "I Am the Mob" was released instead.
 "Mulder and Scully" was eventually released on 19 January 1998, and, due to heavy promotion via BBC Radio 1, soon became the band's break-out hit, propelling them "into the limelight [...] numerous interviews and television appearances".
 The band's record label, Blanco y Negro Records, promoted the single with a press release that described the song as "[s]pooky but spiky" and a "clever grower of a track".
 The song debuted on the United Kingdom chart on 31 January 1998 and made its last appearance on 4 April 1998.
 During its first week of release, the single performed exceptionally well.
 Music stores reported that the physical release of "Mulder and Scully" was selling slightly fewer copies than Usher's single "You Make Me Wanna...".
 Cerys Matthews later told Melody Maker that the single out-sold Oasis "for two days".
 During its first week, "Mulder and Scully" peaked on the chart at number three and spent a total of 10 weeks on the chart.
 The song also charted on the Irish Singles Chart, entering the charts on 2 May 1998.
 It peaked at number 17 and spent five weeks charting.
-Later, a Japanese EP was released under the name "Mulder and Scully EP".
+On 15 September 1998, a Japanese EP was released under the name Mulder and Scully EP.
 It combined tracks from the title single, as well as the "I Am the Mob" and "Road Rage" singles.

 Music video

 The music video for "Mulder and Scully" was directed by Gerald McMorrow and features the band performing at a venue intercut with scenes of life on a tour bus at night.
 All the while, Mulder and Scully—played by look-alikes—investigate the area around the concert with torches.
 Eventually, the agents begin passionately kissing while Catatonia plays their song on a stage.
 The video was filmed at T.J.'s, a rock concert venue in Newport, Wales.
 A call was made for fans of the band to arrive and play the part of the audience.
 While actor Rhys Ifans, one year before his breakout performance in Notting Hill, features prominently.
 The entire video shoot took a full day to film.
-The video for "Mulder and Scully" was extremely popular; according to Billboard magazine, the video for "Mulder and Scully" received "heavy rotation" and was played "30 to 35" times weekly in the United Kingdom.
+The video for "Mulder and Scully" was popular; according to Billboard magazine, it received "heavy rotation" and was played "30 to 35" times weekly in the United Kingdom.
 The video was heavily promoted in the United States, due in part to its direct allusion to The X-Files, and it received decent airplay.